Click here to download Junior Newsletter

 Plan on taking the SAT Reasoning Test or ACT in the Spring

 The SAT Reasoning Test is a three-hour test.
 There are three components: Reading, Writing and Language, and Math.
 The test assesses how well you think, solve problems, and communicate—skills you will need in college.
 Most colleges require test scores for admission.

 The ACT Assessment Test consists of four multiple choice tests: English, Mathematics, Reading, and Science and takes approximately 3 hours and 30 minutes to complete.
 An optional 40-minute writing test is also available.
 Check directly with the colleges you are considering to find out their requirements.

 - All students must make a concerted effort to prepare for the SAT or ACT either through a formal course or independent practice.
 Practice tests can be found online through College Board and ACT.
-Naviance in conjunction with Kaplan offers livestreaming courses and video on demand.
-Practice test booklets are available in Guidance.
+Naviance in conjunction with Kaplan offers free practice tests and an opportunity to sample a class.
+More information can be found at https://www.kaptest.com/partner/naviance.
+Practice test booklets are also available in Guidance.

 - Most colleges will accept the SAT OR the ACT Test when they consider your application.